redshadowz/GroupFinder/README.md

 PS: With the Chat Filters, you can make 'World' channel into groups-only, or chat-only.
 So if you don't like what people are talking about in World Chat, you can still see the groups(or vice-versa).

 PS: By default, the groupfinder will be bound to button "I".
 It will not override your current bindings.

-Update: 4/8/2025...
-I changed a lot in the last few days.
-I have only one thing left to do.
-Which isn't important.
-It's a data sharing routine.
-So you don't have potentially thousands of people /who'ing the server at the same time.
-I was also interested in some kind of text compression algorithm for sharing data more efficiently.